HP LaserJet M402n Driver, Supply Memory Error, Network Printing Failures, and Tray Configuration Issues

 What was tried: Restarting the printer and changing its IP address had no effect.

 Where this sometimes ended: Using the installer that matched the correct M402 series variant allowed detection to succeed.
+The printer itself had never been offline.

 Other multifunctional printers showing similar behavior: